 We introduce our Secure Proof of Stake consensus mechanism that expands on Algorand's idea of a random selection mechanism, differentiating itself through the following aspects:

-Elrond introduces an improvement which reduces the latency allowing each node in the shard to determine the members of the consensus group (block proposer and validators) at the beginning of a round.
+Elrond introduces an improvement that reduces the latency, allowing each node in the shard to determine the members of the consensus group (block proposer and validators) at the beginning of a round.
 This is possible because the randomization factor r is stored in every block and is created by the block proposer using a BLS signature on the previous r.

 In addition to the stake factor generally used in PoS architectures as a sole decision input, Elrond refines its consensus mechanism by adding an additional weight factor called rating.
 The node's probability to be selected in the consensus group takes into consideration both stake and rating.
 The rating of a block proposer is recalculated at the end of each epoch, except in cases where slashing should occur, when the actual rating decrease is done instantly, adding another layer of security by promoting meritocracy.

 A modified BLS multisignature scheme with 2 communication rounds is used by the consensus group for block signing.